 When beagles hunt, they work in packs to follow the scent of prey.
 When one hound picks up the prey’s scent, they sing to let the other dogs know where their target is.
-The dogs then work together to flush the target from its hiding place out into the open.
+The dogs then flush the target from its hiding place into the open.
 Once the prey is in the open, hunters will take aim and shoot.

 But what does their sense of smell have to do with how they smell?